-Children's Mercy Hospitals and Clinics integrates the principles of patient- and family-centered care into everything we do.
+Children's Mercy integrates the principles of patient- and family-centered care into everything we do.
 We are committed to ensuring that our system honors, empowers, and respects the central role of the family by recognizing them as the constant in a child's life.

 A Focus on Care

 We recognize that the family plays a vital role for the well-being and health of the patient.
-Families have important information to share with the health care team that will benefit the quality and safety of the treatment, and help advance programs, facilities, and systems.
+Families, however that is defined by the patient, know their children best.
+They have important information to share with the health care team that will benefit the quality and safety of the treatment, and help advance programs, facilities, and systems.

 Our Key Elements